 Chrissie Fekete teaches Grade 6 in the Key School.
-She is a Certified Academic Language Practitioner under the Academic Language Therapy Association, and has also completed the basic and advanced levels (Associate and Certified Levels) of Orton-Gillingham coursework and two years of supervised practicum teaching.
+She is a Certified Academic Language Practitioner under the Academic Language Therapy Association and is an Associate level member of the Academy of Orton-Gillingham Practitioners and Educators.
 She started working as a Substitute Teacher at CDS in 2013, and in 2014 got to know many CDS families by working in the After School program.
 Most recently, she taught in the Lower School Study Support program and the Key/Lower School Dually Enrolled program.
 She received her Bachelor's Degree from the University of Georgia in 2011.

 Get to know Chrissie Fekete: